 She would write in her report to Parks Superintendent Theodore Wirth:

-“I am often asked when one can derive the most benefit or pleasure form a visit to the wild garden.
+“I am often asked when one can derive the most benefit or pleasure from a visit to the wild garden.
 Every week, from April through October, presents new attractions....
 Within a space of twenty acres may be seen in an hour what would be impossible to find in traversing the state for several days.”

 This report covered the joys of all the seasons at the Garden.
 Read it all here.